Dying: Resuscitation

 Resuscitation is the act of reviving of someone and is performed when someone is unconscious or dying.
-Resuscitation is performed using a variety of techniques, of those the most common is Cardio Pulmonary Resuscitation (CPR).
+Resuscitation is performed using a variety of techniques; of these, the most common is cardiopulmonary resuscitation (CPR).
 CPR is a procedure consisting of cycles of chest compressions and ventilation support with the goal of maintaining blood flow and oxygen to the vital organs of the body.
 Defibrillation, or shock, is also provided following CPR in an attempt to jump start the heart.
 Emergency Medical Services (EMS) are often the first to administer CPR to patients outside of the hospital.
 Although EMS is not able to pronounce death, they are asked to determine the presence of clear signs of death and gauge whether CPR should be attempted or not.
 CPR is not indicated if the provider is at risk of harm or injury while attempting CPR, if clear signs of death are present (rigor mortis, dependent lividity, decapitation, transection, decomposition, etc.), or if the patient is exempt from resuscitation.
 Exemption is typically the case when the patient has an advanced directive, a Physician Orders for Life-Sustaining Treatment (POLST) form indicating that resuscitation is not desired, or a valid Do Not Attempt Resuscitation (DNAR) order.

 End-of-life care

 End-of-life care is oriented towards a natural stage in the process of living, unlike other conditions.
 The National Hospice and Palliative Care Organization (NHPCO) states that hospice care or end-of-life care begins when curative treatments are no longer possible, and a person is diagnosed with a terminal illness with less than six months to live.
-Hospice care involves palliative care aimed at providing at comfort for patients and support for loved ones.
+Hospice care involves palliative care aimed at providing comfort for patients and support for loved ones.
 This process integrates medical care, pain management, as well as social and emotional support provided by social workers and other members of the healthcare team including family physicians, nurses, counselors, trained volunteers, and home health aides.
 Hospice care is associated with enhanced symptom relief, facilitates achievement of end-of-life wishes, and results in higher quality of end-of-life care compared with standard care involving extensive hospitalization.